 - Digitally distracted parents

-- Indulgent parents who let kids “Rule the world”
+- Indulgent parents who let their teenage sons and daughters “Rule the world”

 - A sense of entitlement rather than responsibility